A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Introduction

 \textbf{RQ2: Can existing SATD detection tools detect test code SATD?}

-Test code comments may exhibit patterns and intentions that differ from those found in source code.
+Test code comments exhibit patterns and intentions that differ from those found in source code.
 As a result, the performance of the existing SATD detection tools remains unknown.
-In this study, we evaluated four existing approaches: pattern-based approach by Potdar et al.~\cite{potdar_exploratory_2014}, Natural Language Processing (NLP)-based approach by Maldonado et al.~\cite{maldonado_using_2017}, Text Mining (TM)-based approach by Huang et al.~\cite{huang_identifying_2018}, and Matches task Annotation Tags (MAT)-based approach by Guo et al.~\cite{guo_how_2021}.
-We found that the MAT-based approach exhibits the best performance, but with low recall.
+In this study, we evaluated five existing approaches: pattern-based approach by Potdar et al.~\cite{potdar_exploratory_2014}, Natural Language Processing (NLP)-based approach by Maldonado et al.~\cite{maldonado_using_2017}, Text Mining (TM)-based approach by Huang et al.~\cite{huang_identifying_2018}, Matches task Annotation Tags (MAT)-based approach by Guo et al.~\cite{guo_how_2021}, and a multi-task learning model based on BERT proposed by Gu et al.~\cite{gu_self-admitted_2024}.
+We found that the MAT-based approach exhibits the best performance (0.75 F1-score), but with low recall.

 \textbf{RQ3: Can open source LLMs detect SATD in test code?}

 Since SATD comments are written in natural language, LLMs may be better suited to detect them, particularly when comments lack recurring SATD keywords.
 Encouraged by Sheikhaei et al.~\cite{sheikhaei_empirical_2024}, we evaluated the Flan-T5 series (Small to XXL) under 0 to 4-shot settings using five different prompts.
 Results show that open-source LLMs struggle to reliably detect SATD in test code.
 While the best F1-scores reached 0.68 under MAT keywords suggested prompt, the recall was only 0.52.